matheuristic/plan9port-config/README.md

 ### Usage tips

+- Middle-clicking (Button2) executes the region or word under the point.
+Right-clicking (Button3) will plumb the region or word under the point, or search (equivalent to Look) for the next occurrence if not plumbable.

+- The window scrollbars are used in conjunction with the mouse for moving the viewport across the buffer.

+  - Left-clicking (Button1) and right-clicking (Button3) on the
+    scrollbar moves the viewport up and down respectively where the clicks near the top of scrollbar move the viewport less and clicks near the bottom of the scrollbar move the viewport more.
+    Specifically, when Button1 or Button3 is clicked on the scrollbar the number of lines the viewport is shifted is the number of lines from the top of the viewport to the line next to where the scrollbar was clicked.
+This has the effect that right-clicking the scrollbar next to a line will move the viewport so that line is at the top.

+  - Middle-clicks (Button2) on the scrollbar will move the viewport so that the view indicator is at the position scrollbar was clicked, which allows for directly jumping to a window position.

 - Wrap a command with parentheses to make it selectable by double-clicking (Button1 twice) just to the right of the left parenthesis.
 Useful for easy selection of commands containing